MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-environment.md

 #### Backend Structure

-The backend segment comprises XML files that define the Workload and its associated Items, which are essential for registration within the Fabric system.
+The backend segment comprises .xml files that define the workload and its associated items, which are essential for registration with Fabric.

 ##### Key Components:
 - `WorkloadManifest.xml` - The workload configuration file, required to have this exact name for Fabric's verification.